sigmaai/self-driving-golf-cart/README.md

 - Implementing control-by-wire system. (hardware)
 - Implement the autonomous steering system.
-- Implement the obstacle avoidence system.
+- Implement the obstacle avoidance system.

 For the second phase of the development process, we will focus on making the system safer and more reliable.
 For details, please refer to the [CHECKLIST](./CHECKLIST.md)